How the Data Were Organized

 - References and Study Identifiers.
 Identifying information about each study, including citation, PubMed ID, PTSDpubs ID, ClinicalTrials.gov ID, location and funding source.

 - Secondary Studies.
-A list of secondary studies included with primary studies reported in the PTSD-Repository.
+A list of secondary studies included with primary studies reported in the PTSD Repository.
 These secondary, referenced studies may or may not have contributed data to the abstraction of the listed primary study.

 - Abbreviations.
-Definitions of abbreviations found throughout the PTSD-Repository.
+Definitions of abbreviations found throughout the PTSD Repository.

 Key Variables Repeated in Each Dataset

-Repeated variables include a subset of variables
+variables include a subset of variables that generally describe the treatment

-that generally describe the treatment and sample; these are included in all of
+and sample; these are included in all datasets described

-the datasets described above.
-Having some variables repeated in
+above.
+Having some variables repeated in every dataset means that it

-every dataset means that it is easier to create visualizations that include
+is easier to create visualizations that include these variables.

 In a few cases there are study-level variables included in

 datasets organized by arm.
-In these cases, the
+In these cases, the variable name will include

-variable name notes (Study level) to remind the user that the data applies to
+“(Study level)” to remind the user that the data applies to the full RCT, not

-the full RCT, not any particular arm of the study.
-For example, the Percent
+any particular arm of the study.
+For example, the “Percent Female (Study

 Next Steps

-- Now that you understand how the data are organized, read our Getting Started with the PTSD-Repository story to learn tips on using the platform to create your own visualizations, download data and more.
+that you understand how the data are organized, read our How do I get started working with the PTSD Repository? story to